Design for performance

 Symbols

 Symbols are a data type that is recommended to be used for strings that are repeated often in a dataset.
-The benefit of using this data type is lower storage requirements than regular strings and faster performance on queries as symbols are internally stored as int values.
+The benefit of using this data type is lower storage requirements than storing strings in varchar columns and faster performance on queries as symbols are internally stored as int values.

 Only symbols can be indexed in QuestDB.
 Although multiple indexes can be specified for a table, there would be a performance impact on the rate of ingestion.